Script

 • src/script/taproot.h - Constants and function declarations

-• src/script/taproot.cpp - Core Taproot verification logic
+• src/script/taproot.cpp - Core Taproot verification logic (VerifyTaprootCommitment, IsPayToTaproot)

-• src/script/interpreter.cpp - VerifyTaprootSpend() (lines 2074-2156)
+• src/script/interpreter.cpp - Main verification entry point VerifyTaprootSpend() (lines 2074-2156)

-• src/script/sigencoding.cpp - Signature encoding validation
+• src/script/sigencoding.cpp - Signature encoding validation (CheckTransactionSignatureEncoding)

-Bitcoin BIPs (Reference Only):
+Bitcoin BIPs (Conceptual Reference Only):

 Important: While Lotus Taproot is inspired by Bitcoin's BIP341, there are significant differences (33-byte vs 32-byte commitments, parity encoding, SIGHASH_LOTUS requirement).
 Always refer to the lotusd implementation as the authoritative source for Lotus consensus rules.

-Copyright © Lotusia 2021-2025.
+Copyright © Lotusia 2021-2026.
 All rights reserved.